Akachain/devtool/README.md

-# Akachain development tool
+# Akachain Development Tool

-Akachain development tool (devtool) provides the easy way for developers to create, build and test their decentralized applications on their local PC.
-The development tool includes the scripts to build blockchain network, blockchain explorer, decentralized application (Dapp) template, admin tool ...
+Akachain Development Tool (devtool) provides a framework allowing developers to immediately build and test their blockchain applications locally on their local PC.

-Applications/Chaincodes on this tool can run on Akachain platform and also on Hyperledger Fabric.
+This includes a local Hyperledger Fabric blockchain network with 2 organizations and other tools to support applications development

 ## Table of Contents